How to Create a Fundraiser Hashtag That Inspires Donations

 Hashtags and social media go hand in hand—it’s nearly impossible to have one without the other.
 Because using social media to promote your fundraiser is one of the best ways to boost donations, understanding hashtags is crucial.
 Aren’t sure how to create a compelling hashtag?
 Check out the below tips.

+You’ll want to post content with your hashtag on the platform where the majority of your audience is active.
 Most major social media platforms support hashtags, but they were born on Twitter.
-Twitter allows you to search for hashtags in many different ways, including “top” hashtags that are the most popular or relevant to only seeing a particular hashtag used by people you follow.
-Other platforms like Instagram, Facebook, and Pinterest also support hashtags, so choose the platforms that make sense to your fundraising fundraiser and where your audience is.
+Twitter allows you to search for hashtags in many different ways, including “top” hashtags that are the most popular or relevant.
+You can also view a particular hashtag used only by people you follow.
+Other platforms like Instagram, Facebook, and Pinterest also support hashtags, so choose the platforms that make sense to your fundraising efforts.

-Next, once you’ve decided on a few options, narrow them down by researching on the different platforms to see if they’ve been used before.
+Once you’ve decided on a few hashtag options, narrow them down by researching on the different platforms to see if they’ve been used before.
 This will help you pinpoint the right one for your fundraiser.
-Make sure to choose one that hasn’t been used before, because you don’t want to infringe on any other fundraisers.
+Make sure to choose a hashtag that hasn’t been used before, because you don’t want to infringe on any other fundraisers or confuse potential donors.

 Once you’ve launched your fundraiser and created a hashtag, let the promotion begin.
 Be consistent when using your new hashtag in all of your posts, and even experiment with your posts by adding images and videos to engage your audience.
 And don’t forget to use the hashtag once or twice within your fundraiser story as well.

 You can inspire your friends to use the same hashtag when they’re sharing your fundraiser and story, too.
 A little help from your online community goes a long way.

 Start raising more money with the help of a hashtag